dudeperf3ct/7-ml-fastapi-tests-aws-lambda/Readme.md

 In this project, we will deploy a sentiment analyser model using fastapi on AWS lambda using continuous delivery and publishing this container to a container registry that anyone can consume.

+- Containerizing different components of projects
+- Writing tests and testing individual modules
+- Using [trunk](https://docs.trunk.io/) for automatic code checking, formatting and liniting
-Following all best practices such as containerizing different components of projects, writing tests and testing individual modules, github actions for registring and publishing to github container registry.
+- Adding a Github actions for registring and publishing containzerized fastapi app to github container registry
+- Deploying fastapi app as a lambda function on AWS

 ## Run